Lievi77/HotelDatabaseProject/README.md

 -Create Tables and Constrains.
 [Lev] {IN PROGRESS}

 -Search for data sets to populate tables.
-[Chris] (hint: use Kaggle or any free data source) {IN PROGRESS 1/2 COMPLETE}
+[Chris] (hint: use Kaggle or any free data source) {2/2 COMPLETE}

--Populate Tables [Lev]
+-Populate Tables [Lev]{Will try to get this done by friday or thursday}

 -Do the specified Queries [Chris]